-bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania
+bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania?

 Besides, he says, the plant was built on the soil that is predisposed to tectonic shifts.
 “An entire study is devoted for that,” he said.

 Lithuania has a complex relation to nuclear power.
-It was the host to the Chernobyl-design Ignalina NPP, while was closed in 2004 when the country joined the European Union, taking 4,000MW offline and requiring the country to find new power sources.
+It was the host to the Chernobyl-design Ignalina NPP, which was closed in 2004 when the country joined the European Union, taking 4,000MW offline and requiring the country to find new power sources.

 Since then, Vilnius has looked at various options to ensure its energy security and reduce reliance on Russian energy.